willardshikami/jekyll-now/_posts/2014-3-3-Hello-World.md

 **Objects/Instances** – These are actual piece of data in a class. <br />

-When we produce an instance from a class, that instance gets its own field that are different from the fields of all other instances and class.
+When we produce an instance from a class, that instance gets its own field that are different from the fields of all other instances and class.<br />

 **Encapsulation**<br />
 The fields of an object/instance should only be read and written by methods of that object class.<br />